AvJo1421/Ingredients-Analysis-using-Natural-Language-Processing/README.md

 ![CNER workflow](https://github.com/user-attachments/assets/0e1ff020-b818-401a-b473-5a6c63a8bb4a)

 # Understanding Terminologies
-1. Customized Named Entity Recognition (CNER)
+1. ***Customized Named Entity Recognition (CNER)***
-A Natural Language Processing (NLP) technique used to identify and classify specific entities (like food ingredients) in text into predefined categories (e.g., Healthy, Unhealthy, Additive).
+- A Natural Language Processing (NLP) technique used to identify and classify specific entities (like food ingredients) in text into predefined categories (e.g., Healthy, Unhealthy, Additive).
 “Customized” here implies training a model for domain-specific needs (i.e., food ingredients), rather than using a generic model.
+ - Wehehe